-The Kanban methodology uses Kanbans or cards to signal work items’ status and monitor progress.
+The Kanban method uses Kanbans or cards to signal work items’ status and monitor progress.
 This approach strongly relies on balancing production to demand, and maintaining an optimal flow.
-The nature of this methodology is such that it is very easy to use it to any industry.
+The nature of this method is such that it is very easy to use it to any industry.
 It also doesn’t have strictly defined roles, and it’s easy to modify it according to your organization’s process.

 Through the years, Kanban has evolved to fit the needs of various industries.
 As a result, we now have different types of Kanban systems represented by the different cards, signaling the need to move items or replenish items in the work.